ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 that are open.

-If an endpoint receives an incoming stream for a session that would exceed the advertised Maximum Streams value, it MUST close the session with a WT_FLOW_CONTROL_ERROR error code.
+If an endpoint receives an incoming stream for a session that would exceed the advertised Maximum Streams value, it MUST close the WebTransport session with a WT_FLOW_CONTROL_ERROR error code.

 Unlike in QUIC, where MAX_STREAMS frames can be delivered in any order, WT_MAX_STREAMS capsules are sent on the WebTransport session's connect stream and are delivered in order.
-If an endpoint receives a WT_MAX_STREAMS capsule with a Maximum Streams value less than a previously received value, it MUST close the WebTransport session by resetting the connect stream with the WT_FLOW_CONTROL_ERROR error code.
+If an endpoint receives a WT_MAX_STREAMS capsule with a Maximum Streams value less than a previously received value, it MUST close the WebTransport session with a WT_FLOW_CONTROL_ERROR error code.

 The WT_MAX_STREAMS capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
 Intermediaries MUST consume